shreyas-makes/writing.humans/docs/SHARING_FEATURE.md

 2. The shared document page shows:
    - Document title and content in read-only mode
    - "Shared Document" badge
-   - Link to create an account on Blue Scribe
+   - Link to create an account on writing.humans
    - No AI suggestions or editing capabilities

 ### Error Handling